 Number four, we talk about proclaiming Messiah and His Kingdom to the world.
-We should constantly be telling the world about Messiah, about the King, who is coming to the earth to rule and reign in this earth.
-We are to speak these things into the world and teach people who are not yet believers, that there is a Kingdom to come.
-It's going to affect every nation, it's going to affect every government, it's going to affect every person.
+We should constantly be telling the world about Messiah, about the King who is coming to the earth to rule and reign in this earth.
+We are to speak these things into the world and teach people who are not yet believers that there is a Kingdom to come.
+It is going to affect every nation.
+It is going to affect every government.
+It is going to affect every person.
 Every knee will bow.
 And every tongue will confess that He is the Lord, that He is the King.

-We need to announce that coming kingdom because as it was announced by John the Baptist and Yeshua himself, there's a need for repentance.
-So we not only announce that the Kingdom is coming, we announce to the world once again, repent for the Kingdom of Heaven is at hand.
+We need to announce that coming Kingdom because as it was announced by John the Baptist and Yeshua Himself.
+There is a need for repentance.
+So we not only announce that the Kingdom is coming.
+We announce to the world once again, "Repent, for the kingdom of heaven is at hand"

+(Matthew 3:2).
 And we must repent of all bonds, of all other allegiances and alliances that we have, of all disobedience that is in us to His Kingdom.
-We must bring that in, pull that out of our lives.
-And again, when we see really what the Kingdom of God is, it brings into our hearts, minds and spirits a drive to get rid of every other allegiance, to get rid of every other bondage, to get rid of every disobedience within us and submit ourselves wholly and completely to His Kingdom.
+We must bring that in and pull that out of our lives.
+Again when we see really what the Kingdom of God is, it brings into our hearts, minds, and spirits a drive to get rid of every other allegiance, to get rid of every other bondage, to get rid of every disobedience within us, and submit ourselves wholly and completely to His Kingdom.

 I want to read these points again so that you have this emphasis.
-Number one, we give ourselves to study and discover what Yeshua meant in the gospels when he said, "The Kingdom of God or the Kingdom of Heaven."
+Number one, we give ourselves to study and discover what Yeshua meant in the Gospels when He said, "The Kingdom of God or the Kingdom of Heaven."
 Number two, we submit our lives to the Lordship of Christ.
-We must make Him now today, our Lord, our King, and strive to live in obedience to His will every day of our lives.

-Number three, we live in prayer and proclamation.
-Thy Kingdom come, thy will be done on this earth Lord today, as it is now and already in heaven.
-And lastly, by proclaiming to all the earth Messiah and His kingdom, that it is coming and that as it comes, there's a need for all of us to repent of other allegiances, of all disobedience and those things that take us away and distract us from being given to and focusing on that Kingdom.
-We are to seek first the Kingdom and His righteousness, all other things will be added to us.
+We must make Him now today our Lord, our King, and strive to live in obedience to His will every day of our lives.
+Number three, we live in prayer and proclamation: "Thy Kingdom come.
+Thy will be done on this earth, Lord, today as it is now and already in heaven."
+Lastly, by proclaiming to all the earth Messiah and His Kingdom, that it is coming and that as it comes, there is a need for all of us to repent of other allegiances, of all disobedience, and those things that take us away and distract us from being given to and focusing on that Kingdom.
+We are to seek first the Kingdom and His righteousness; all other things will be added to us.
 Shalom.